CiiM-Bioinformatics-group/SegDecon/README.md

 ## Results

-The processed and analyzed data will be saved in the `data/` folder, including:
+After running the whole pipeline, the processed and analyzed data will be saved in the `data/` folder, including:
 - `deconvolution_input.h5ad`
 - `deconvolution_output.h5ad`
 - `segdecon_results.h5ad`